ibm-cloud-docs/text-to-speech/http.md

     <td>
       <em>Waveform Audio File Format (WAV)</em> (<code>.wav</code>) is
       a standard container format that is often used for uncompressed audio bitstreams but can contain compressed audio, as well.
-Note that due to the streaming nature of the returned audio, the WAV file generated may not work in all audio players.
+Due to the streaming nature of the returned audio, the WAV file that is generated might not work in all audio players.
 Specifically, the attribute <code>numSamples</code> in the header of the file is set to <code>0</code> regardless of the length of the audio.
       For more information, see